vergiliu/vergiliu.github.io/_drafts/algs.md

     - extra: 3way partitioning, all items equal in a partition
 - quickselect: linear time
 - java Arrays.sort() implemented using quicksort for primitive types or mergesort for objects
+- 3way quicksort + randomized => linear sorting for a broad class of apps (from linearithmic)
+    - not quadratic when more equals keys
 - heapsort: N * lg N, in-place in worst case, not stable, poor use of cache memory (worst case 2N log N)
 - priority queues
     - complete binary tree: tree balanced except for lowest level
     - binary heap, can be implemented in an array, root is @ A[1], A[0] empty
         - implicit implementation as a tree
+- sorting used in variety of situations

+Week 4 - Priority Queues
+- priority queues used in A* search, data compression huffman, bayesian spam filter
+- min or max PQ
+- binary heap
+    - using complete binary tree (all levels but last are full) height is log N
+        - largest key is root of tree (for max heap variant)
+    - heap sort
+        - N log N worst case sorting time, in place sorting
+        - bad for caching, not stable
 - symbol tables
+    - in simple implementation (ibnary search, array) linear operations for insert
+    - we can create an ordered Symbol Table by adding Comparable (Key Comparable<Key>)

+Week 5
     - Binary Search Tree  (BST) - explicit implementation as tree: key, value, reference to left / right sub-tree - smaller/greater
         - search and insert are 1.39 lg N for BST in average case, and N in worst case
         - deletion takes sqrt(N)